 What kind of topics do you cover?

 The summer programs usually cover broad topics linked to European affairs and international politics, while our spring universities focus on more specific themes (for example, on Central European issues).
-This way, we can attract students from very different horizons and discuss other topics more in detail.
+This way, we can attract students from very different horizons and discuss some topics more in detail.
 For instance, this year’s summer university is entitled “Project Europe at a Crossroads: Building up open structures or breaking down into local identities?”.
 As you can guess, we’ll address a wide range of topics such as Brexit, populism, multi-speed Europe, relations with Russia, etc. Our spring university (which ended last week) was on “Understanding Europe in an Age of Uncertainty”.

 Who can apply?